 What music increases sales?

 Again, it depends.
 If one playlist were proven to work across multiple industries and locations, everyone would play it.
 The right playlist comes from deep thought about your brand, your shoppers, and the experience you want to deliver.
-There are no real shortcuts in creating ambiance.
+There are no real shortcuts to creating ambiance.

 How does music influence shopping?